BekoDesign/versio-php-api/README.md

 You can also change the host to versio.uk, versio.nl, versio.be, versio.eu.
 But the default fallback is versio.nl.

+**Important:** Please note that the testing API of Versio currently has an issue.
+The testing API is actually behaving like the real API and does create entities and makes payments.
+See [#7](https://github.com/BekoDesign/versio-php-api/issues/7) for more information.

 ## License

 This project is released under the [MIT](https://github.com/beko1997/Versio-PHP-API/blob/master/LICENSE) License.